jj1bdx/airspy-fmradion/README.md

 ### Audio and IF downsampling is now performed by libsoxr

-* Output of FM demodulator is downsampled by libsoxr to 192kHz
 * Output of the stereo decoder is downsampled by libsoxr to 48kHz
 * Quality: `SOXR_VHQ`
 * 19kHz cut LPF implemented for post-processing libsoxr output